Tuesday, October 27, 2020

 Stamen Grigorov, in the middle, as a student in Geneva, Switzerland (credit Planet Lactose)

-Curious Fact No 1
+Curious Fact 1

-Curious Fact No 2
+Curious Fact 2

-I chuckled at the Google Doodle today because it reminded me of me.
-I have lived in four countries and every time I have crossed borders the same yogurt tasting ritual takes place.
-I buy as many different brands of yogurt as I can find (remember, their label should indicate live Lactobacillus Bulgaricus and no additives!), I open them all up, take a spoonful of each, looking for the one that taste like a true Bulgarian yogurt - light, tangy, silky smooth.
-Once the winner is identified, that's the brand I buy going forward.
+I have lived in four countries and every time I have crossed borders the same yogurt-tasting ritual takes place.
+I'd buy as many different brands of yogurt as I can find (remember, their label should indicate live Lactobacillus Bulgaricus and no additives), I'd open them all up, take a spoonful of each, looking for the one that tastes closest to a true Bulgarian yogurt - light, tangy, silky smooth.
+Once the winner is identified, that's the brand I'd buy going forward.
 I love yogurt!

 One of my favorite ways of eating yogurt is with honey and walnuts.
-Scoop some chilled yogurt into a small bowl, drizzle honey and sprinkle chopped walnuts on top.
+Scoop some chilled yogurt into a small bowl, drizzle honey, and sprinkle chopped walnuts on top.
 It is crunchy, delicious and so healthy!

 Long live [with] Lactobacilus Bulgaricus!